strazdinsg/olimps-solutions/README.md

 # olimps-solutions
-Solutions for "LIO Olimps" programming challenges
+Solutions for [LIO Olimps](http://olimps.lio.lv/) programming challenges, for fun and practice.